samuelmoss572/gcp-budget-alerts-webhook/README.md

 # GCP Budget Alerts to MS Teams (Terraform)

-This project deploys a secure, serverless pipeline to send GCP Budget notifications to a Microsoft Teams channel.
+This project deploys a secure, serverless pipeline to send GCP Budget notifications to a Microsoft Teams channel (or other webhook!)

 It uses a private 2nd Gen Cloud Function that is triggered by a Pub/Sub topic.
 The function formats the budget alert (handling both 'Actual' and 'Forecasted' spends) and sends it to an MS Teams webhook URL, which is stored securely in Secret Manager.